 Advising and Mentorship for the Entirety of the College Career

-Working in tandem with advisors in First Year of Studies and each of the Colleges, the Faculty Director will oversee AnBryce students’ academic progress, focusing on the ways that a student’s college career matches their personal strengths and goals, and how they might best prepare for a career after College.
-To this end, the Faculty Director will meet with each AnBryce scholar several times a year for general advising sessions (and more often as needed).
+Working in tandem with First Year advisors in each of the Colleges our Faculty Directors Drs.
+Richard Pierce and Maria McKenna oversee AnBryce students’ academic progress, focusing on the ways that a student’s college career matches their personal strengths and goals, and how they might best prepare for a career after College.
+To this end, the Co-Directors will meet with each AnBryce scholar several times a year for general advising sessions (and more often as needed).
 From these meetings, a comprehensive plan of action emerges for the scholar’s time at Notre Dame.
-Though detailed, there is nevertheless room for growth and change as the student discovers where his or her strengths lie.
+Though detailed, there is nevertheless always room for growth and change as the student discovers where his or her strengths lie.
 The flexibility to grow is essential to success in college and beyond.
-The AnBryce program will also coordinate and oversee the mentoring and pairing of students with faculty across the Colleges, once the scholars have chosen their field of study.
-Chosen faculty mentors will offer perspectives from their given field (i.e. the sciences, a career in engineering or business, academic in the liberal arts etc.,), and will also act as another sounding board for students outside of the traditional advising channels.
+The AnBryce program will also coordinate and oversee the mentoring and pairing of students with faculty and industry professionals once the scholars have chosen their field of study.
+Chosen mentors will offer perspectives from their given field (i.e. the sciences, a career in engineering or business, academic in the liberal arts etc.), and will also act as another sounding board for students outside of the traditional advising channels.
 Many of these mentors are themselves first-generation college graduates and often stay with the program after their scholar graduates.

-International travel experiences help create a well-informed perspective on the world’s economies, politics and social justice issues.
-AnBryce considers this a critical dimension of being a good leader in the 21st Century.
-More than half of Notre Dame's undergraduate students study abroad at some point in their college careers; and, anecdotal evidence suggests that nearly as many travel overseas before they begin their college careers.
-To even the playing field and broaden the horizons of the AnBryce scholars, the program will travel to one of Notre Dame’s gateway cities (London, Dublin or Washington, D.C.).
-The students will also work closely with Notre Dame’s Center for Social Concerns and take a Writing and Rhetoric course in the spring of their Freshman Year that will address this widening global perspective.
+Travel, particularly international travel, helps create a well-informed perspective on the world’s economic, geopolitical, social, and cultural landscapes.
+AnBryce considers this a critical dimension of being a good leader in the 21st century.
+To broaden the horizons of our AnBryce scholars, program participantsl travel to one of Notre Dame’s gateway cities (London, Dublin or Washington, D.C.).
+The students work closely with Notre Dame’s University Writing Program participating in a cohort specific Writing and Rhetoric course in the spring of their First Year that addresses global perspective taking.